Skip to content

 • Grant the appropriate scopes required to call the APIs you intend to use.
 Scopes define the specific permissions your application has.

-• Delegated permissions are used when your application is acting on behalf of a user.
+• Delegated Permissions: Used when the app acts on behalf of a user.

 For a detailed list of which scopes are required for each API, please refer to the developer portal at https://apidev.egain.com/developer-portal/.